 Dame Colet– Project Description

 With a population in excess of 250,000 people in a land area of only 8 square miles, the London Borough of Tower Hamlets is one of the most densely populated areas of Britain.
-Recognising the need to delivery affordable housing in the Borough, the council identified under-utilised sites from across its portfolio suitable for the provision of new housing, community facilities and mixed use developments.
+Recognising the need to deliver affordable housing in the Borough, the council identified under-utilised sites from across its portfolio suitable for the provision of new housing, community facilities and mixed use developments.

 The low-rise 1960s buildings of Dame Colet Court and Haileybury Youth Centre at the junction of Ben Jonson Road and Stepney High Street were identified as suitable for higher density redevelopment to meet local demand for more housing and improved amenities.
 The overall vision for the site was to provide a sustainable mixed-use development which responded to current conditions and future needs, with the overall aim of providing a high quality environment.